+1) Perform all maintenance every two years at minimum, even if hour level has not been reached.

+2) Consult manufacturer's maintenance schedule, note on chart.

+- 3) Check daily by pressing belt with finger.
+Make full visual inspection at least once a year. - 4) After first 50 hours, then at 100 hours, then every 200 hours.

+5) Whenever necessary.

-- 1) Perform all maintenance every two years at minimum, even if hour level has not been reached. - 2) Consult manufacturer's maintenance schedule, note on chart. - 3) Whenever necessary. - 4) After first 50 hours, then at 100 hours, then every 200 hours. - 5) Clean injection nozzles every 1500 hours.6) For EPA emission standards fuel nozzle needs to be cleaned every 1500 hours, the fuel nozzle and fuel pump need to be cleaned, adjusted, or repaired every 3000 hours, and the quality guarantee for these parts is 1500 hours or 2 years.
+6) Clean injection nozzles every 1500 hours.

+7) For EPA emission standards fuel nozzle needs to be cleaned every 1500 hours, the fuel nozzle and fuel pump need to be cleaned, adjusted, or repaired every 3000 hours, and the quality guarantee for these parts is 1500 hours or 2 years.